Is it a sin to wear a rosary as a necklace?

 ROME, 14 JUNE 2011 (ZENIT)

-Answered by Legionary of Christ Father Edward McNamara, professor of liturgy at the Regina Apostolorum university.
+Answered by Legionary of Christ Father Edward McNamara, professor of liturgy at the Regina Apostolorum University.

 A: The closest resemblance to a norm on this topic is found in Canon 1171 of the Code of Canon Law.
 To wit: "Sacred objects, set aside for divine worship by dedication or blessing, are to be treated with reverence.
 They are not to be made over to secular or inappropriate use, even though they may belong to private persons."

 Also, wearing a sacred object is not the same as using it in a secular or inappropriate manner.
-In fact, many religious congregations wear the rosary as part of their habit, usually hanging from a belt.
+Many religious congregations wear the rosary as part of their habit, usually hanging it from a belt.
 There are also several historical cases of laypeople wearing the rosary for devotional purposes.
 For example, in his book "The Secret of the Rosary," St. Louis de Montfort illustrates the positive results of this practice in an episode from the life of King Alfonso VI of Galicia and Leon.

 I think that the key to answering this question can be found in St. Paul: "So whether you eat or drink, or whatever you do, do everything for the glory of God" (1 Corinthians 10:31).
 In other words, there should be no indifferent or irrelevant actions in the life of a Christian.

-If the reason for wearing a rosary is as a statement of faith, as a reminder to pray it, or some similar reason "to the glory of God," then there is nothing to object to.
+If the reason for wearing a rosary is a statement of faith, a reminder to pray it, or some similar reason "to the glory of God," then there is nothing to object to.
 It would not be respectful to wear it merely as jewelry.

 This article has been selected from the ZENIT Daily Dispatch